-- 2. The District shall renew an operating permit, without a hearing provided: - a) the application is submitted in a timely manner and accompanied by any required fees; and - b) the permit holder is not requesting a change related to the renewal that would require a permit amendment under District rules. - 3.
+- Operating permit renewal applications, provided by the District upon request, shall be submitted to the District no later than sixty (60) days prior to the date of expiration of the Permit. - 2.
+The District shall renew an operating permit, without a hearing provided: - a) the application is submitted in a timely manner and accompanied by any required fees; and - b) the permit holder is not requesting a change related to the renewal that would require a permit amendment under District rules. - 3.
 The District is not required to renew a permit under this section if: - a) The permit holder is delinquent in paying a fee required by the District; - b) The permit holder is subject to a pending enforcement action for a substantive violation of a district permit, order or rule; or - c) The permit holder has not paid a civil penalty or has otherwise failed to comply with an order resulting from a final adjudication of a violation of a district permit, order or rule. - 4.
-Except as provided in Section 7.16.2, the General Manager may rule on any renewal application without notice, hearing, or further action by the Board, or with such notice and hearing as the General Manager deems desirable or necessary under the circumstances. - 5.
-The General Manager may deny an operating permit renewal application, as provided above, or upon a determination that: - a. the applicant is currently in violation of these rules or Chapter 36, Texas Water Code; - b. the Applicant has a previously unresolved violation on record with the District; and - c. the General Manager must provide written notice of the application denial within fifteen (15) business days. - 6 Any applicant may appeal the General Manager's ruling by filing, within forty-five (45) calendar days of the General Manager's ruling, a written request for a hearing before the Board.
-The Board will hear the applicant's appeal at the next available regular Board meeting. - 7.
-The General Manager shall inform the Board of any renewal applications granted on behalf of the District. - 8.
-The Board may overrule the action of the General Manager.
+Except as provided in Section 7.16.2, the General Manager may rule on any renewal application without notice, hearing, or further action by the Board, or with such notice and hearing as the General Manager deems desirable or necessary under the circumstances. - The General Manager may deny an operating permit renewal application, as provided above, or upon a determination that: - a. the applicant is currently in violation of these rules or Chapter 36, Texas Water Code; - b. the Applicant has a previously unresolved violation on record with the District; and - the General Manager must provide written notice of the application denial within fifteen (15) business days. - Any applicant may appeal the General Manager's ruling by filing, within forty-five (45) calendar days of the General Manager's ruling, a written request for a hearing before the Board.

+The Board will hear the applicant's appeal at the next available regular Board meeting.

-- 9. The General Manager shall authorize an applicant for a permit renewal to continue operating under the conditions of the prior permit, subject to any changes necessary under these rules, or the District's management plan, for any period in which the renewal application is the subject of a contested case hearing. - 10.
+- 7. The General Manager shall inform the Board of any renewal applications granted on behalf of the District. - 8.
+The Board may overrule the action of the General Manager. - 9.
+The General Manager shall authorize an applicant for a permit renewal to continue operating under the conditions of the prior permit, subject to any changes necessary under these rules, or the District's management plan, for any period in which the renewal application is the subject of a contested case hearing. - 10.
 The District may initiate an amendment to an operating permit, in connection with the renewal of a permit or otherwise, in accordance with the District's rules.
 If the District initiates an amendment to an operating permit, the permit as it existed before the permit amendment process shall remain in effect until the conclusion of the permit amendment or renewal process, as applicable